Solar Ark: Design

 The Solar Ark's design was inspired by the vision of an ark embarking on a journey to the 21st century.
 This idea led to the Solar Ark's size and overall symbolic shape of being an example of producing clean energy.
 In total, the construction area for the Solar Ark is 3294.48 m^{2} reinforced concrete was used for the base of the construction.
 From one end to the other, the total length of the Solar Ark is 315 metres.
 The ark is 31.6 metres tall from the centre of the structure.
 There are 5,046 solar panels in total.
 Twelve single-crystal silicon solar cell modules per unit were assembled on the ground, and 470 units were lifted up and attached to the main body of the Solar Ark.

 The weight of the actual body of the ark (pillars being excluded) is 3,000 metric tonnes and is constructed from structural steel.
 This construction material helps give the impression of the solar ark being suspended in the air.
 Each column is 2 metres in diameter and 31 meters in length and the Solar Ark is 315 metres long.
 The entire Solar Ark chassis is supported by four “G-Columns” which are custom built pillars by Kubota and in total, these pillars weigh approximately 5,000 tonnes.
 These high-quality pillars are homogeneous, the result of the seamless method of construction that utilizes centrifugal force.
 Due to the Solar Ark's sturdy building materials, the Ark is able to resist winds of up to 34 meters/second and level 7 earthquakes on the Japanese scale.

 The ark is surrounded by 5-meter high water fountains and two ponds, each having their own cascade.
 The entrance to the Solar Ark has solar wings which are composed of HIT solar cells that generate electricity on the topside and underside while also functioning as awnings that allow sunlight to filter through.
 Between the individual solar panels, there are, in total, 75,000 red, green, and blue computer controlled LEDs which are activated at night to produce images and words across the ark.

 Museum

-The Solar Energy Museum is structurally separate from the Solar Ark itself.
-It is officially called the solar lab.
-It is a museum and exhibition center that mostly provides information about solar energy.
-There are several exhibitions, workshops and science classes held at the solar lab, which are primarily aimed at the younger generations, to help them become more aware of the photovoltaic science and how it impacts the world.
-The solar lab is divided into ten zones that provide a wide range of activities for visitors.
-Some of these activities include a solar system simulator, an adventure wall, an artistic approach to the sun, a solar library and a control deck, where visitors can view real-time data related to the power being generated by the Solar Ark.
+The Solar Energy Museum, also called the Solar Lab, was formerly a museum and exhibition center located at the site, in a structurally separate building, that provided information about solar energy.
+There were several exhibitions, workshops, and science classes held at the Solar Lab, primarily aimed at youth to help educate about the workings and importance of photovoltaic science.
+The Solar Lab was divided into ten zones that provided a wide range of activities for visitors.
+Activities included a solar system simulator, an adventure wall, an artistic approach to the sun, a solar library, and a control deck where visitors could view real-time data related to the power being generated by the Solar Ark.

 Awards

-The Solar Ark has received several awards and notable achievements during its operation.
+The Solar Ark received several awards and notable achievements during its operation: